kiwicom/orbit/.github/contribution/docs.md

 This style is known as ventilated prose.
 Read [more about the reasons to use it](https://asciidoctor.org/docs/asciidoc-recommended-practices/#one-sentence-per-line).

-## Prose style

-In addition to the linting for code style in our docs, we also lint to ensure the docs follow our [style guide](https://orbit.kiwi/content/voice-tone/) as much as possible.

-For this, we use [Vale](https://docs.errata.ai/vale/about).
-Our specifics can be found in the [styles directory](../styles), with rules in the `Kiwi` folder and accepted spellings in [accept.txt](../styles/Vocab/Kiwi/accept.txt).

-To check your prose yourself, [install Vale](https://docs.errata.ai/vale/install).
-Or you can create a pull request and the Vale GitHub Action adds comments pointing out places that could be improved.

-The rules aren't perfect at detecting problems, so feel free to ignore any suggestions that seem wrong.

 ## Checking links

 It's important for working documentation to have working links.